CrossmodalGroup/HREM/README.md

 # HREM

-Official Pytorch Implementation of Our CVPR2023 Paper: Learning Semantic Relationship among Instances for Image-Text Matching
+The implementation of our CVPR2023 paper: Learning Semantic Relationship among Instances for Image-Text Matching.

 Codes will be released during the conference.